g-benton/Volt/README.md

 ## Explanatory Notebook

-To see an overview of how to use Volt with synthetically generated code, see the `Example` notebook which walks through how the code is organized step by step.
+To see an overview of how to use Volt with synthetically generated code, see the [example](https://github.com/g-benton/Volt/blob/main/example.ipynb) notebook which walks through how the code is organized step by step.

 ## Experiments